Iron Gomis: Career

 On 9 March 2019, Gomis signed his first professional contract with Amiens.
 He made his professional debut with Amiens in a 1–0 Ligue 2 win over Nancy on 22 August 2020.

 On 31 January 2022, Gomis returned to Dunkerque on another loan.

+On 15 July 2023, he signed with Süper Lig club Kasımpaşa.

+On 1 February 2024, Gomis joined Salernitana in Italy on loan.

+On September 2, 2024, his contract with Kasımpaşa was mutually terminated, and he became a free agent.
+On September 3, he signed a two-year contract with the Azerbaijan Premier League club Zira FK.

 Personal life

 Gomis was born in France and is of Senegalese descent through his father.